 D2P's Igniter program is designed to bring to commercialize ideas and technology originating within UW-Madison.
 The program helps project teams develop the strategies and materials they need to move their product or service from the lab or dorm room out to the market.

-D2P’s efforts have helped form some 13 startup companies with another 10 innovations currently on track for startup.
+D2P’s efforts have helped form some 17 startup companies with even more innovations currently on track for startup.
 The core innovations of these projects have ranged from cell phone apps to stem cells, and the project leads have included undergraduate and graduate students, post-doctoral researchers, staff, and faculty researchers.

-Igniter project teams will also work one-on-one with D2P’s Mentors-in-Residence.
-The Mentor will work with each project team to address issues and challenges associated with the specific innovation and business opportunity.
-Mentors-in-Residence are experienced entrepreneurs, start-up executives, product development managers, and technologists with specific industry experiences (see the about page for bios).
+Igniter project teams will also work one-on-one with D2P’s mentors and staff to address issues and challenges associated with the specific innovation and business opportunity.
+D2P staff are experienced entrepreneurs, start-up executives, product development managers, and technologists with specific industry experiences (see the about page for bios).

-For teams that successfully emerge from the initial Igniter program with a compelling “product/market fit”, funding is available from D2P through Igniter grants to pay for commercialization tasks.
-These efforts may be done on campus and may include expenses for salaries and prototype development.
+For teams that successfully emerge from the initial Igniter program with a compelling “product/market fit”, limited funding may be available from D2P through Igniter grants to pay for initial commercialization tasks.
 Igniter funds are truly grants that do not need to be repaid, and D2P does not receive any equity in your company as consideration for the grant funding.